What Causes a Smelly Scalp?

 Too many shampoo-free days

 To further keep your scalp and sebum levels in check, incorporate a scalp mask into your hair care routine.
 Prose’s scalp mask is detoxifying and biome balancing thanks to bamboo charcoal powder, kombucha and prebiotics.
-Plus, the charcoal our scalp mask is also great at absorbing any unwanted odors.
+Plus, the charcoal in our scalp mask is also great at absorbing any unwanted odors.

 Hormonal imbalances and stress